iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

 Canonical pedigree file
 #######################

-Canonical pedigree file matches closely the internal representation of the pedigree data.
-Each line in the pedigree file specifies the attributes for an individual.
+The canonical pedigree file matches closely the internal representation of the pedigree data.
+Each line in the pedigree file specifies the attributes of an individual.

 The columns in a canonical pedigree file are: